slinkp/spydey/README.txt

 It doesn't do much except follow links and report status.
 I mostly use it for quick and dirty smoke testing and link checking.

 The only unusual feature is the ``--traversal=pattern`` option, which does recursive traversal in an unusual order: It tries to recognize patterns in URLs, and will follow URLs of novel patterns before those with patterns it has seen before.
-If you use this for smoke-testing a typical modern web app, it will very quickly hit all your views/controllers at least once... usually.
+When there are no novel patterns to follow, it follows random links to URLs of known patterns.
+If you use this for smoke-testing a typical modern web app that uses maps URL patterns to views/controllers, this will very quickly hit all your views/controllers at least once... usually.
+But it's not very interesting when pointed at a website that has arbitrarily deep trees (static files, VCS repositories, and the like).

 Also, it's designed so that adding a new recursion strategy is trivial.
 Spydey was originally written for the purpose of